 Some health systems opt to start with flat files while they wait for interface resources.
 This approach works well for straightforward workflows and to get things up and running quickly.

 The reason this tool is an “engine” instead of a static solution is its auto-evaluation functionality.
 The engine knows the expected outcome for every step based on the “orchestration plan” described above.
 It works automatically to close the loop on each step of the process.

-If you’re looking to rethink your approach to patient engagement and replace your appointment reminder system, consider avoiding another narrow-function system and opt instead for a wider-angle solution.
-One that uses reminders as one component in supporting longitudinal, proactive, and guided individual patient experiences.
+If you’re looking to improve the coordination of care, look for a solution that supports longitudinal, proactive, and guided individualized patient journeys.
 One that lends a digital hand to the complexity of care delivery.
 Contact us today to learn more.